 A note of warning: Don’t force quit “Browser.”
 This is Chrome OS.
-And if you quit this app, you’ll basically shut down your Chromebook.
+And if you quit this app, you’ll basically shut down your entire laptop.
 This is the computer itself (pretty much).
 So don’t quit it.

-Also, consider uninstalling the app if you don’t need it so it doesn’t screw up your Chromebook again.
+Also, consider uninstalling the app if you don’t need it so it doesn’t screw up your device again.
 Untrusted apps are typically the cause of these issues.

 Is your Chromebook still unresponsive?

 If you end up closing a whole bunch of apps and your Chromebook is still unresponsive, then you’ll have to shut it down and restart it.

 Simply click on the system status area in the bottom-right corner of your screen (where the time, battery, and account information is) and then click on the Power icon.
 This will shut down your laptop and you’ll have to restart it.

 If you can’t even get it to shut down, then you’ll have to do a hard reset.
 Press and hold the Power button (it should be the very top-right button on your keyboard for most models) for 3 seconds and it’ll force shut down.